See what makes these Sacramento tacos so good

 Don Chuy Birria Estila Tijuana

 Recently opened in a gas station (so handy for errands!) near Power Inn and Fruitridge, Don Chuy’s is on Instagram and on point, already attracting a loyal clientele for its specialized Tijuana-style cooking.
 I love a gas station taco in general but these are something special.
 The big draw is goat birria, for now only available on weekends thanks to a shortage of goat meat.
-The family has started a goat farm near Oroville to ensure supply.
-For now you can get the butter-soft, faintly gamy braised chiva on Saturdays and Sundays in crispy tacos dorados, oozing cheesy griddled mulitas, or on perfect soft tacos – plus “quesatacos” and quesadillas.
+You can get the butter-soft, faintly gamy braised chiva on Saturdays and Sundays in crispy tacos dorados, oozing cheesy griddled mulitas, or on perfect soft tacos – plus “quesatacos” and quesadillas.
 On weekdays, the birria is made with beef and is also stellar.
 Salsas are strong, grilled serranos add heat, and there’s a bonus at all times: bubbling-hot consome (broth) with a generous helping of the tender meat.
 Grilled chicken is also sometimes available, and there’s nothing wrong with it, but it doesn’t stand out like the birria does.
 Go before their Insta blows up.

 Location/info: 7900 Fruitridge Road, 916-267-1891.